oc-shopaholic/oc-shopaholic-docs/modules/currency/collection.md

 ### active()

-Method applies filter to field "active" = true  for elements of collection.
+Method applies filter by "active" field for elements of collection.

 ### sort()